 Reference to variables successfully looked up in an enclosing class is only allowed for variables declared as constant.
-The values of modifiers are thus resolved in the instance scope of which the modifier appears; if the use is in a modifier on a short class definition, see ??.
+The values of modifiers are thus resolved in the instance scope of which the modifier appears; if the use is in a modifier on a short class definition, see section 4.5.1.